 Theresa Baker, Lower Grades Handwork Teacher

 Theresa is a native of Boulder who attended CU as a classical antiquities major.
 She began teaching handwork to grades 1-8 in September of 1988.
 Theresa and her husband, David Chappelle, have three children: Micah, Amalindé, and Beau; all three are SMWS alumni.
 Theresa will serve this year on the Governance Council chair, as a member of the College of Teachers, and on the Campus Planning Task Force.

-After graduating from Brown University with a BA in Environmental Studies and eight years of French language studies under his belt, Joshua became fluent in Spanish as a Peace Corps Volunteer in Nicaragua from 1998–2000, where he worked with the Nicaraguan Ministry of Education and was first given the name, “don Josué.”
+Joshua became fluent in Spanish as a Peace Corps Volunteer in Nicaragua where he worked with the Ministry of Education and was first dubbed, “don Josué.”
 He spent much of the next decade in Central America, working as a trip leader and guidebook writer.
 Joshua has a B.A. in Environmental Studies from Brown University and has continued his teacher training at Rudolf Steiner College.
-Joshua has also worked as a bilingual Outward Bound instructor and is an accomplished travel writer, with a column in the Denver Post called “Around Colorado” and is the author of six books about travel.
+Joshua has also worked as an Outward Bound instructor and is an accomplished travel writer.
+He has a monthly column in the Denver Post called “Around Colorado” and is the author of six books about travel.
 This is his 8th year as a Spanish teacher at SMWS.
-Joshua’s wife, Sutay, a Registered Nurse and doula, teaches prenatal yoga and childbirth classes at Boulder Community Hospital.
-They have three daughters: Shanti in 1st grade, Zenlana in kindergarten, and baby Sky.
+Joshua’s wife, Sutay, a Registered Nurse and trained doula, teaches prenatal yoga and childbirth classes at Boulder Community Hospital.
+They have three daughters.